ffangsong/Sentence_Embedding_for_Ranking/README.md

 # Sentence-Embedding-for-Doccument-Ranking
-This repository is the implelentation of building a document ranking and retrieval system using the sentence embedding tailored for your sepecial corpus.
+This repository is the implelentation of building a document ranking and retrieval system using the sentence embedding tailored for your domain specifi corpus.

 It allows to you to train the sentence embedding system on your own unique corpus, create your own indexed document reposistory and buid a ranking system to  output the top K similar/relavant docs in the repository for a given input query.